IISD-ELA/info-sheets/physical-limnology/profiles.md

 One of the goals in upgrading the sampling equipment was to collect high-resolution data on multiple lake quality parameters.
 For example, sensors like the Aanderaa 4330F optodes allow for more detailed oxygen profiles (i.e. each metre) compared to the previous standard of taking water samples for Winkler titration at pre-determined chemistry profile sampling depths.
 All sensors on the RBRs record data simultaneously, providing a detailed snapshot of lake quality at each logged interval.

 Since September 2010, one RBR has been equipped with a Seapoint Chlorophyll Fluorometer.
 The other RBR was outfitted with a Turner Cyclops 7 Fluorometer in May of 2019.
-Both fluorometers were calibrated using rhodamine dye in June 2020, after sampling was completed for the month- prior to this date, neither fluorometers had been calibrated.
+Both fluorometers were calibrated using rhodamine dye in June 2020, after sampling was completed for the month.
+Prior to this date, neither fluorometers had been calibrated.
 The Seapoint Fluorometer had experienced intermittent data cable issues over the years.
-The data prior to July 2020 from these probes should be used with extreme caution.
+The data prior to July 2020 from these probes should be used with extreme caution, and because of this we have pre-emptively flagged (removed, for most users) those chlorophyll data values (only available with special request).
+This is also true for RBR2 in 2024, since the sensor was not calibrated.
+Both of these scenarios are also noted in the "Quality control and issue flagging" section later in this info sheet.
 While the Seapoint Fluorometer produces data in µg/l, the Turner Cyclops 7 produces data in volts, which must then be converted into µg/l using an equation determined through lab analysis of water samples.

 In 2023, two RBR Maestro<sup>3</sup> (SNs 211416 and 211417) were purchased to replace the aging RBR XRX620 CTD+ multiparameter probes.
 These instruments included underwater PAR sensors, which are used in place of the separate underwater PAR instruments previously used for light profiles.
 Surface PAR sensors were also used so that the percentage of surface PAR could be calculated in real-time to determine the extent of the photic zone to a finer resolution.
 More information on PAR can be found in the PAR light attenuation information sheet.